 The five core courses that students take are Leading Responsibly, Marketing and Communication Strategies, Strategic Marketing Tools and Applications, Multi-Channel Communications, and the culminating experience, the Capstone Practicum.
 Electives that students can take to craft their personalized program of study cover areas such as journalism in the social media age, global talent cultivation, social media marketing, advanced visual communication and multimedia design, global marketing, political communication, sustainability and environmental communication, and brand journalism.
 Students can also complete a communication-related internship for course credit (pending approval from their faculty advisor and program director), and/or a communication practicum wherein they receive one-on-one mentorship and attend guest lectures hosted by professionals across the communication industry, from corporate communication and business development to political advocacy, marketing and advertising, research and grant writing, social media, and literature and the arts.

-All three concentration tracks end with a Capstone Practicum.
-The practicum brings together concepts and topics from throughout the master’s program into a comprehensive project.
+The culminating experience for all students in the program is the Capstone Practicum course.
+The practicum brings together concepts and topics from throughout the master’s program, and applies them to the completion of a comprehensive project.
 Students work in groups with a supervising faculty instructor to tackle a real-world organizational problem or challenge, conducting research, reviewing industry patterns and trends, and finally, creating a written and oral presentation of their recommendations to solve the problem.